pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation_old.rst

 .. admonition:: Self Check

-   Write two C++ functions to find the minimum number in a list.
+   Write two Python functions to find the minimum number in a list.
 The first function should compare each number to every other number on the list. :math:`O(n^2)`.
 The second function should be linear :math:`O(n)`.

 .. video::  findMinVid